Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Discussion

-Our electrical measurements suggest that BDD circuits are also effective for generating oscillating electromagnetic fields at lower frequencies, applicable in various domains.
-For instance, an alternating current at a kilohertz frequency is utilized in the phase-encoding technique, where the orientation of the magnetic field is aligned with its sequence \cite{araiFourierMagneticImaging2015, zhangSuppressionPhotonShot2017}, while megahertz radio frequency waves manipulate different nuclear spins both within and outside diamond \cite{jiangRepetitiveReadoutSingle2009, neumannSingleShotReadoutSingle2010, lovchinskyNuclearMagneticResonance2016, bruckmaierImagingLocalDiffusion2023}.
-Given the commendable thermal conductivity of BDD \cite{prikhodkoLowTemperatureThermal2019}, it is anticipated that the heat produced by these alternating currents can be efficiently dissipated at ambient temperatures.
-The extensive range of operational frequencies further enhances the appeal of BDD circuits, indicating promising prospects in quantum sensing and quantum information processing.
+\tb{Our electrical measurements indicate that BDD circuits are highly effective at generating microwave fields and producing oscillating electromagnetic fields at lower frequencies, broadening their applicability across multiple domains.} For instance, \tb{kilohertz-range alternating currents are employed} in phase-encoding techniques \cite{araiFourierMagneticImaging2015, zhangSuppressionPhotonShot2017}. \tb{Meanwhile,} megahertz \tb{radio-frequency} waves \tb{are used to manipulate} different nuclear spins both \tb{within diamond and in surrounding materials} \cite{jiangRepetitiveReadoutSingle2009, neumannSingleShotReadoutSingle2010, lovchinskyNuclearMagneticResonance2016, bruckmaierImagingLocalDiffusion2023}.
+Owing to the unique thermal conductivity of BDD \cite{prikhodkoLowTemperatureThermal2019}, the heat produced by these alternating currents can be efficiently dissipated \tb{under ambient conditions}. \tb{This thermal stability, combined with the} extensive range of operational frequencies, further enhances the appeal of BDD circuits, indicating promising prospects in quantum sensing and quantum information processing.